-If you are also confused between Impressions vs. Clicks, CPC vs. CPM and PPC vs. CPC this post will help you understand these Internet Marketing Basic Terms and help you to understand the difference.
+If you are also confused between Impressions vs. Clicks, CPC vs. CPM, and PPC vs. CPC, this post will help you understand these Internet Marketing Basic Terms and understand the difference.

 It is the age of digital marketing.

 In fact, digital marketing has become as common as sliced bread.

 Moreover, the usage of Smartphones for accessing the web has propelled the growth of digital marketing.

 Mobile web usage has surpassed desktop usage.

 And the margin between the two continues to grow.

 However, despite the huge popularity of digital marketing, many people don’t understand these internet marketing terms and cannot understand the difference between them.

 Today, we take up some of the essential terms in digital marketing that have been widely misunderstood by newbie internet marketers.

 The post features three sections wherein we take a detailed look at the following terms used in digital marketing: